 In the short term we do not expect this to happen.
 Prices have been adversely affected by the fall in the value of the pound.

 Do you sell second hand bikes?

-Very occasionally we will have second hand bikes of the brands that we sell.
+Yes, we do occasionally we will have second hand bikes of the brands that we sell.
+Normally these will be bikes we have sold from new, so we can vouch for their history.
 We will advertise these on the website.